Privacy Policy

 Revoking access

-You can revoke Kiroku's access to your Google data at any time by:
+You can revoke Kiroku's access to your connected calendar data at any time by:

-- Disabling the Google Calendar integration in Settings → Integrations
+- Disabling connected calendars in Settings → Integrations

 - Removing Kiroku from your Google Account permissions